The porkfish is a member of the grunt family. It can make a grunting sound using its pharyngeal teeth and swim bladder.

 • Young porkfish can be reared in human care and is a popular aquarium fish as it removes ectoparasites from other fish.

-• In Florida, porkfish drift in large inactive schools over reefs in the daytime and disperses to feed at night.
+• In Florida, porkfish drift in large inactive schools over reefs in the daytime and disperse to feed at night.
 They are usually found alone or in small groups throughout the rest of their range.

 Sources